nchenderson/HDS629notes/docs/02-MissingData.md

 ## Missing Data in R and "Direct Approaches" for Handling Missing Data

-* In a wide range of datasets, it is very common to encounter missing values.
+* In many real-world datasets, it is very common to have missing values.

 * In **R**, missing values are stored as `NA`, meaning **"Not Available"**.

 ---

-* For example, look at the `airquality` dataframe available in base **R**
+* As an example, let's look at the `airquality` dataframe available in base **R**

 ```r
 data(airquality)